-The Risk Type Compass has been heavily used to help determine the Risk Types of traders.
-By understanding more about their natural skills, capabilities and blindspots, traders are able to determine the strategies and tactics that work with the natural grain of their personality and avoid those that create stress and sub-optimal performance.
+Trading: The Risk Type Compass has been widely used to determine the Risk Types of traders.
+By understanding more about their natural skills, capabilities and blindspots, traders are able to determine the strategies and tactics that work with their personality and avoid those that create stress and sub-optimal performance.
 Watch our webinar on how understanding risk type can impact trader performance here.

 Heavy industry: The Risk Type Compass has been used extensively in heavy industry where risk management is crucial.
 Turning attention to the human factor, the Risk Type Compass facilitates more effective management of staff in hazardous situations; it provides a common developmental language and framework for staff and managers to engage with.
 Watch our webinar on how to enhance your H&S strategy by addressing the people element.

 Financial Services: Risk Type Compass is frequently used in wealth management and financial advising, ensuring fiduciary and compliance obligations are met in regards to assessing a client’s propensity for financial risk.
 The Risk Type Compass report helps advisors assess a client’s risk appetite and steer them towards appropriate investment decisions.
 See sample Financial Advisor Report and Investor Report.